madChill/node-started-express/README.md

 #### Authentications
 We use the expressjs middware, passport, passport-jwt strategy  library to implement the authentication scenario.
 For more detail: After login with email, password we'll seen the users bearer token for include http request header later..
-Then for every http request need auth who created require we verify the bearer token with JWT custom scenario in JwtStrategy
+Then for every http request need auth who created require we verify the bearer token with JWT custom scenario in JwtStrategy.

 Middware to fillter users logined or not with jwt scenario